VCurry20/pands-project/README.md

 Python is a fourth-generation programming lanugage created by Guido Van Rossum and released in 1991.
 This is a high-level multipurpose language that offers an accesspoint for novice programmers to enter the field.
 [1] [2]

 Python is an example of object orientated programming, it is easier to read than other languages and can achieve many of its objectives in less lines of code.
-It is cross – platform and there is a large online community using the language which offers a large database of knowledge for new users.[3]
+It is cross – platform and there is a large online community using the language which offers a large and easily accessable database of knowledge for new users.[3]
 [4]

 Python offers a wide range of plug in modules; modules are files "containing a set of functions you want to include in your application".
 [5] These modules allow us to "plug in" additional capabilities which we can then use to review our data.
 In this project we will review 4 of these modules.